 If you are taking insulin, contact your provider if:

 - You think you may need to change your insulin routine

 - Your blood sugar is too high or too low and you don't understand why

 Diabetes - insulin

-The National Institute of Diabetes and Digestive and Kidney Diseases website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Insulin, medicines, & other diabetes treatments. www.niddk.nih.gov/health-information/diabetes/overview/insulin-medicines-treatments.
-Updated November 2016.
-Accessed September 14, 2018.
+Updated March 2022.
+Accessed May 31, 2023.

 U.S. Food and Drug Administration website.
 Insulin. www.fda.gov/consumers/free-publications-women/insulin.
 Updated May 22, 2019.
 Accessed May 31, 2023.

 Updated by: Sandeep K. Dhaliwal, MD, board-certified in Diabetes, Endocrinology, and Metabolism, Springfield, VA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.